 According to car news from Land Rover, if you use a dedicated home wall box with 32 amp, it will take at least 2.5 hours to get the full charger.
 Otherwise, using a standard 10 amp home charger, the average time to reach 100% battery will be 7.5 hours.

 The electric system includes a 13.1kWh high-voltage lithium-ion battery

-If the Range Rover Sport 2018 runs on electric engine alone, it has a range of zero-emissions at 51 km.
-The Rover whirs from 0-100km/h in a neck-snapping 6.7 seconds and has the maximum of the speed limit at 220 km/h.
-Meanwhile, it provides an average mileage of 35km/L in combined driving layout.
+If the Range Rover Sport 2018 runs on an electric engine alone, it has a range of zero-emissions at 51 km.
+The Rover whirs from 0-100km/h in a neck-snapping 6.7 seconds and has the maximum speed limit at 220 km/h.
+Meanwhile, it provides an average mileage of 35km/L in a combined driving layout.